graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

         }
     }

-    public class MoneyScalarTypeResolver : IScalarValueResolver
+    public class MoneyLeafTypeResolver : ILeafValueResolver
     {
         public object Resolve(ReadOnlySpan<char> data)
         {
-            // example only, more validation code is needed var sanitizedMoney = StringScalarType.UnescapeAndTrimDelimiters(data);
+            // example only, more validation code is needed to fully validate
+            // the data
+            var sanitizedMoney = StringScalarType.UnescapeAndTrimDelimiters(data);
             if(sanitizedMoney == null || sanitizedMoney.Length < 2)
                 throw new UnresolvedValueException("Money must be at least 2 characters");